mewong21/waikaneapp-readme/docs/source/usage.rst

     :height: 2325px
     :scale: 25%

-    Makai and Makai rainfall data is taken from ... and the table displays the data from the last hour, last six hours, and when the data was last updated.
+    Makai and Makai rainfall data reported in the table that displays the data from the last hour, last six hours, and when the data was last updated.

 **Weather**